Global Convergence of Iteratively Reweighted Least Squares for Robust Subspace Recovery: Theoretical Analysis

 To state our theorem, we first define a regularized objective $F_{\epsilon}(L)$:

-This is a natural extension of \eqref{eq:problem2} as we view it as the objective function for IRLS with a fixed regularization parameter \citep{JMLR:v15:zhang14a,lerman2015robust,daubechies2010iteratively,kummerle2020iteratively,peng2024global}.
+This is a natural extension of \eqref{eq:problem2} as we view it as the objective function for IRLS with a fixed regularization parameter \citep{JMLR:v15:zhang14a,lerman2015robust,daubechies2010iteratively,lerman2018fast,kummerle2020iteratively,peng2022global}.

-Next, we introduce the two assumptions needed for our main theorem.
+Next, we introduce the two assumptions needed for our main theorem; we discuss them further in Section~\ref{subsubsec:assump_discuss}.
 Both of these assumptions are restrictions on the inlier-outlier dataset $\calX$.
 The first assumption requires that low-dimensional subspaces that are not $L_\star$ may not contain a significant number of points.